ElektraInitiative/libelektra/src/plugins/toml/README.md

 	- Comments and newlines between the last array element and closing brackets are discarded.
 	- Trailing commas in arrays and inline tables are discarded
 	- Only spaces in front of comments are preserved.
-	- Currently, Elektra's sparse arrays are not preserved on writing.
+	- Currently, Elektra's sparse arrays are not preserved on writing (they get a continuous array without index holes).

 ## TODOs: